DmxLarchey/Kruskal-Veldman/README.md

   to recovered a _stump_ from a proof of almost-fullness of a relation;

-Still, we could not consider it as a clean enough reference work for a quicker learning path into this apparently complicated pen&paper proof:
+Still, we could not consider it as a clean enough reference work for a quicker learning path into the apparently complicated pen&paper account of \[1\]:
 - too much proof code (duplication), sub-optimal proof automation;
 - too many edge cases, retrospectively due to bad design choices for the Coq implementation of analysis/evaluation;